Marcosgh1d97/yuna/log.md

      * `# /usr/share/vboot/bin/set_gbb_flags.sh`
      * `# /usr/share/vboot/bin/set_gbb_flags.sh 0x489`
      * `# reboot`
    * Then you boot with SeaBIOS.
 The ChromeOS does not work in my case.
 You can boot with USB CD-ROM.
 In my case I use Arch boot CD iso and you could procede as normal intallation.
 Important: put `vga=832` if you want to see something on the screen.
+There are some [issues](https://wiki.archlinux.org/index.php/Chrome_OS_devices#Syslinux) you have to consider.
+Please read the [ArchWiki page](https://wiki.archlinux.org/index.php/Chrome_OS_devices#Installing_Arch_Linux)